giffordlabcvr/Lentivirus-GLUE-EIAV/README.md

 The EIAV extension of Lentivirus-GLUE provides functionality for genotyping EIAV sequences via **maximum likelihood**.
 Genotyping can be performed on any sequence of adequate length (typically >300 nucleotides are required for confident assignment).
 Any genomic region can be genotyped using the approach implemented in EIAV-GLUE.

 Classification is based on maximum likelihood clade assignment (MLCA) as implemented in GLUE.
-Sequences are classified into genotypes and subtypes defined via phylogenetic analysis of full-length reference genome sequences.
+Sequences are classified into genotypes defined via phylogenetic analysis of full-length reference genome sequences.

 For more details on the EIAV extension project please see the Lentivirus-GLUE **[User Guide](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki/EIAV-Project-Development-Background)**.